CRSpradlin/budget-app/README.md

 Continue with the web view prompts, including reviewing of access needed for clasp to manage your new web application.
 ![run_bun_login_web_view_cli_permissions.png](./docs/media/run_bun_login_web_view_cli_permissions.png)

-Once you have completed the entire login and permission review process, you should be re-directed to a confirmation view.
+Once you have completed the entire login and permission review process, you should be redirected to a confirmation view.
 ![run_bun_login_web_view_logged_in.png](./docs/media/run_bun_login_web_view_logged_in.png)

 ## Create Google App Script Project